brucou/cycle-state-machine-demo/README.md

 Two important things to note again :

 - we have moved from 3 auto-transitions to 6 for control state `Team Detail`.
-The previous 16 combinations become 1,900+ combinations.
+The previous 16 combinations to exhaustively test the `TEAMS` transitions become 144 combinations.
 It does not really matter as we generate the combinations automatically.
-However, because we want to keep the test fast, and the combination growth is basically exponential, it is always a good idea not to have too many guards on a given control state
+The only impact to take into account is performance.
+With 144 input sequences, our tests slow down but execution time remains reasonable
 - the number of guards could be decreased by adding `Joined` and `Not joined` control states as substates of `Team Detail` : we would then only have two guards corresponding to the error case and main case.
-We do not do that however for the sake of simplicity (non-hierarchical graph)
+We do not do that however for the sake of simplicity (non-hierarchical graph).

 We of course have to update our testing strategy:

 - the previous *All transitions coverage* criteria can still be achieved with 4 test sequences.
 It suffices to modify the first long sequence to include 4 extra auto-transitions
-- the 1,900+ input sequences can be generated automatically.
+- the 144 input sequences are still generated automatically.
 However this time we are going to adopt a **different test tactic**:
-  - instead of running an input sequence through the machine and testing that for each input the corresponding output is generated, we will run the input sequence, but only test against the last output of the machine
+  - instead of running an input sequence through the machine and testing that for each input the corresponding output is generated, we will run the input sequence, but only test against the last output of the machine, i.e. the registration of the application, which is the end goal of the system
-  - the rationale is that, from a user point of view, the volunteering application is the input sequence, and the expected outcome is the application being correctly registered in the relevant external system (database, etc.), i.e. the final output of the machine.
-The sequence of screens leading to that could be seen as an implementation detail : the particular sequence of screens could be changed (for instance joining or splitting screens) while the outcome would not.
-    Such testing is less granular, and only tests part of the specification, but is also more resistant to change in specifications.
   - we allow ourselves this heuristic because we already checked the sequence of screens previously with the *All transitions coverage* criteria.
-We could make the white-box testing **assumption** that if any of the sequence of screens fails the specifications, the final one will also fail, most of the time.
+We could make the white-box testing **assumption** that if any of the sequence of screens would fail the specifications, the final one would also fail, most of the time.
 Naturally the assumption might turn out to be wrong, but as we said, we cannot test against an infinite test space, so we do not seek to **prove** our program.
 We rather seek to fail to **disprove** it, and we pick and choose the strategy we assume more economical for **finding errors** where it matters most, once we have fulfilled our model coverage criteria.

-With that in mind, one can refer to the update in the [test implementation](TODO).
+With that in mind, one can refer to the update in the [test implementation](https://github.com/brucou/cycle-state-machine-demo/blob/first-iteration-fix/tests/app.specs.js).

+All tests are now passing, and the confidence in our implementation has increased.

  ## Run
 Check-out the branch on your local computer then type `npm run start` in the root directory for